- A former Coinbase product manager has been charged with insider trading

 - The Wahi brothers will appear in court today, while the third man is still at large

 A former product manager at Coinbase and two others ran a year-long $1.5 million insider-trading scheme, according to the Department of Justice.
-Shan Wahi was arrested yesterday in Seattle, Washington, after the DoJ accused him of passing on information regarding upcoming token listings on Coinbase to his brother Nikhil Wahi and his friend, Sameer Ramani.
+Ishan Wahi was arrested yesterday in Seattle, Washington, after the DoJ accused him of passing on information regarding upcoming token listings on Coinbase to his brother Nikhil Wahi and his friend, Sameer Ramani.
 Suspicions were raised in February that Coinbase employees were involved in insider trading, although such suspicions date all the way back to 2017, leading to FBI involvement just weeks later.

 Wahi Fed Listing Information to Brother and Friend